AffectAgent: Collaborative Multi-Agent Reasoning for Retrieval-Augmented Multimodal Emotion Recognition: Introduction

-Furthermore, to address representation mismatch caused by cross-modal heterogeneity in multimodal training, we design Modality-Balancing Mixture of Experts (MB-MoE), which dynamically calibrates modality contributions in joint modeling to alleviate fusion interference from statistical discrepancies and representation shifts.
-Finally, considering that missing modalities can easily undermine the semantic completeness of the input and lead to severe performance degradation, we propose Retrieval-Augmented Adaptive Fusion (RAAF), which supplements the critical information of missing modalities by injecting retrieved audiovisual embeddings, thereby improving semantic recovery and emotion recognition robustness under missing-modality conditions.
-To prevent these modules and agents from degenerating into isolated components, we optimize the entire pipeline end-to-end using the Multi-Agent Proximal Policy Optimization (MAPPO) algorithm \cite{schulman2017proximal, yu2022surprising}.
-Guided by multiple characteristics and a shared affective reward, MAPPO aligns all agents and modules to a unified objective, ensuring the retrieved evidence leads the emotion generator to understand genuine emotions.
-Our main contributions are as follows: \begin{itemize}[leftmargin=2em, topsep=4pt, itemsep=4pt, parsep=0pt] \item We propose \textbf{AffectAgent}, the first affect-oriented multi-agent retrieval-augmented generation framework for multimodal emotion recognition. \item We introduce \textbf{MB-MoE} and \textbf{RAAF}: MB-MoE mitigates cross-modal mismatch by balancing modalities, while RAAF enhances semantic completion with retrieved audiovisual embeddings under missing modalities. \item Experiments on MER-UniBench \cite{lian2023affectgpt} show AffectAgent generalizes across complex emotional scenarios. \end{itemize}
+We also introduce the Modality-Balancing Mixture of Experts, or MB-MoE, to handle modality imbalance.
+Retrieval-Augmented Adaptive Fusion, or RAAF, uses retrieved audiovisual embeddings to recover missing information.
+We train the agents and fusion modules together using Multi-Agent Proximal Policy Optimization, or MAPPO \cite{schulman2017proximal, yu2022surprising}.
+A shared affective reward ensures that the retrieved evidence supports the final prediction.
+Our main contributions are as follows: \begin{itemize}[leftmargin=2em, topsep=4pt, itemsep=4pt, parsep=0pt] \item We propose \textbf{AffectAgent}, the first affect-oriented multi-agent retrieval-augmented generation framework for multimodal emotion recognition, which collaboratively reasons across modalities to capture nuanced affective states. \item We introduce \textbf{MB-MoE} and \textbf{RAAF}: MB-MoE mitigates cross-modal mismatch by balancing modalities, while RAAF enhances semantic completion with retrieved audiovisual embeddings under missing modalities. \item Experiments on MER-UniBench \cite{lian2023affectgpt} show AffectAgent generalizes across complex emotional scenarios. \end{itemize}